wischmcj/canopyHydrodynamics/docs/source/getting_started.md

 $ pip install canoPyHydro
 ```

-You can also install the latest development version by cloning the GitHub repository and using pip to install from the local directory:
+You can also install also the latest development version by cloning the GitHub repository and using pip to install from the local directory:

 ```bash
 $ pip install git+https://github.com/canoPyHydro/canoPyHydro.git